Arjumand15/Python-Bootcamp-DSC-DSU/week_1/readme.md

 - Input must be user-given
 - (Optional) validate the user input, i.e marks aren't greater 100 and other such validations you think there might be

+In this program,i created a list of dictionary then adding record as an input in dictionary then append the dictionaries in to the empty list also reated a function which calculates the highest,average and lowest marks in the record
 Here is the output

 <p align="center"><img src="../Q2.png"></img></p>